-Learn about the platform and download it and use it yourself to get a feel for how it works and what the online community is like.
+Read about the platform and use it yourself before letting your kids use it to get a feel for how it works and what the online community is like.
 It’s best if the platform your child is considering has strong privacy options and offers moderating, reporting and blocking features.
 Before setting them up try to familiarise yourself with the privacy and security features available, and learn how implement them.

 What are the platform’s data and sharing policies?

 All social media platforms collect data about their users and they may share that data with partners or advertisers.
 Ensure that you are comfortable with the type of information that is being collected and shared.

 Tips for signing kids up to social media safely